 I’ve often marveled at beautiful European landmarks like the Eiffel tower because of their size, symmetry, and aesthetically pleasing structure, but what makes Barcelona’s architecture iconic is that it’s wonderfully weird.
 It challenges conventional wisdom of what our dwellings should look like.

-In Barcelona, architecture is an expressive, symbolic, and visual art - driven by imagination not textbook formulas.
+In Barcelona, architecture is an expressive, symbolic, and visual art - inspired by nature, not textbook formulas.
 So in this blog post, I’m going to take you through Barcelona with a focus on the city’s most interesting characteristic: its architectural heritage.

 - Barcelona vs. Madrid → The main differences between these two Spanish cities